 Here is the list of who is riding what in 2016.
 You’ll find all the pro team bikes for the 18 World Tour teams and the 23 Pro Continental teams.
 As usual it’s a mixed story with many top teams using the mix-and-match approach to parts in order to accommodate more paying sponsors.

 |IAM Cycling||Scott||Shimano*||DT Swiss|

 |Trek Factory Racing||Trek||Shimano||Bontrager|

-- Cervélo leave the World Tour after years with Slipstream but their parent company Pon Holdings stays in the World Tour as they also own Focus
+- Cervélo return to the World Tour with Dimension Data and their parent company Pon Holdings also supplies Focus to Ag2r La Mondiale

 - Only the principal parts are listed but note the wider sponsorship from power meter manufacturers.
-SRM, Quarq, Stages, Pioneer, Power2Max and Garmin are there as the choice widens
+SRM, Quarq, Stages, Pioneer and Power2Max are there as the choice widens

 UCI Pro Continental teams

 |Bora-Argon 18||Argon 18||FSA/Shimano||Vision|